-In addition, we typically require a "pre-lab summary" to be written and the pdf file to be submitted to the appropriate Dropbox prior to the laboratory session (check D2L for specific details):
+In addition, we also require a "pre-lab summary" be submitted to the appropriate D2L Dropbox by the start time of your laboratory session :

 PRE-LABORATORY SUMMARY:

 IN NO MORE 4 or 5 sentences (about 100 words), identify the purpose of the experiment, how you will achieve that purpose, (e.g. what will you be looking for etc.) and how you will establish how success.